bartvanerp/SPSsite/content/disciplines/optimalandadaptive/optimalandadaptivesignalprocessing_main.md

 # Add menu entry to sidebar.
-[menu.optimalandadaptive]                       # name of menu section (main module) name = "Overview"        # name of this item in that menu weight = 10                           # location in that menu
+[menu.optimalandadaptive]                       # name of menu section (main module) name = "Optimal and adaptive signal processing: overview"        # name of this item in that menu weight = 10                           # location in that menu

 +++